PROLIFIC PASSERS: Several Young Quarterbacks Putting Up Huge Numbers and Victories This Season in District 9

 And those young guys have seen plenty of action.

-Ferguson was a started the day he first stepped into the locker room as a freshman and he certainly took a few lumps in that initial season running the Central Clarion offense.
+Ferguson was a starter the day he first stepped into the locker room as a freshman and he certainly took a few lumps in that initial season running the Central Clarion offense.

 But last year, he had a breakout campaign, helping the Wildcats to a District 9 Class 2A title and the state playoffs.